Florida Housing Market Predictions for 2025: What to Expect

 Cash sales in Florida dropped by 16.1% year-over-year in August 2024, accounting for 32.0% of all closed sales, down from 36.3% in 2023.
 This decline suggests the market is becoming less dependent on cash buyers, who often drove competition during the pandemic-fueled housing boom.
 In 2025, we predict financing will be increasingly important, with more buyers turning to traditional mortgage options as cash investors retreat.

-As mortgage rates stabilize—albeit still higher than the historic lows seen in the past few years—buyers must navigate the affordability challenges accompanying elevated rates.
-However, the increasing inventory and reduced competition from cash buyers could help alleviate some of these pressures, allowing more first-time buyers to enter the market.
+As mortgage rates stabilize, though they remain higher than the historic lows of recent years, buyers face affordability challenges due to these elevated rates.
+However, the rising inventory of homes and decreased competition from cash buyers may help ease some of these pressures, making it possible for more first-time buyers to enter the market.

 4. Extended Time to Contract and Sale